Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The Many-Arrows orc tribe invaded the tower and were able to claim it.
 The Padhiver residents, assuming the tower was warded by some leftover magical defenses left by the Many-Starred Cloak wizards, thought the orcs too would soon perish in the tower.
 The orcs, however, seemingly did not meet any resistance in the tower and were able to hold it.

-Lord *Neverember* tolerated the orcs in the location largely because he had no better option.
-The tower was actually one of the most fortified locations in the city, which left *Neverember* simply biding his time until he could figure out a way to rid the city of the orcs.
+Lord *Longuebraise* tolerated the orcs in the location largely because he had no better option.
+The tower was actually one of the most fortified locations in the city, which left *Longuebraise* simply biding his time until he could figure out a way to rid the city of the orcs.
 Luckily, the Many-Arrow orcs decided to vacate the tower and move east with to help their brethren battle the dwarves.

-The Order of the Many-Starred Cloaks has once again become active with some ranking members even working with*Lord Neverember* to secure the region.
+The Order of the Many-Starred Cloaks has once again become active with some ranking members even working with*Lord Longuebraise* to secure the region.
 It is presumed that custody of the Cloak Tower has returned to the Many-Starred Cloaks.

 |![Book](book.svg)**En savoir plus**|
 |---|